Teachers miss in-person classes, but value hybrid schooling

 “Especially while dealing with younger kids, you have to be online all the time, whenever they need you.
 This made it hard to maintain a normal work-life balance, especially as we were on our own, with not much help from the school,” he says.

-Archana Raykar, pre-primary teacher at Vishwas Vidyapeeth, Yelahanka, says she has learnt to adapt her life around this new routine.
+Archana Raykar, pre-primary teacher at Vishwa Vidyapeeth, Yelahanka, says she has learnt to adapt her life around this new routine.

 “Younger kids need a little extra attention and we had to come up with innovative ways of teaching them online.
 It helped us become more creative.
 At the end of the day, it was all worth it because as a parent I understand the importance of online learning, so my colleagues and I created a routine around it,” she says.